1959–60 AEK Athens F.C. season: Overview

 From the previous season, the discussions for the establishment of a single championship of a national division were in motion.
 The HFF was divided and hesitated to take a decision, as the reactions of the local associations were varied.
 However, two factors played an important role in the final decision of the Greek football officials.
 On one hand, there was the ever-intensifying pressure for the establishment of a national division championship by UEFA, in order for the representation of the Greek clubs in the European Cups would become more meritorious.
 On the other hand, there was also the government's will to institutionalize the PRO-PO.
 That led the HFF in the eventual decision of the establishment of the first and second national divisions as replacements of the regional championships.

 In the summer of 1959, AEK were strengthened with the striker, Stefanos Demiris, the goalkeeper, Kimon Dimitriou and the central defenders, Dimitris Diakakis and Giannis Marditsis, while the transfer of Alekos Sofianidis, who was acquired during the previous season, was finally completed.
 Even though the signings were not buzzing, it seemed that the team was complete and ready to claim the championship.
 AEK who were the only contender against the omnipotence of Olympiacos during the 1950s, entered the new championship focused exclusively on winning the title.
 After all, they were one step away from the previous season's title, when in the final matchday at Karaiskakis Stadium they were ahead by 0–2, but were tied and the title eventually ended up to the red and whites.

-Ιn the Cup that initiated at the beginning season, AEK eliminated with characteristic ease at home Proodos Patisia with 5–0 at the first round and Victoria with 7–1 for the second round.
+Ιn the Cup that started at the beginning season, AEK with characteristic ease eliminated at home Proodos Patisia with 5–0 in the first round and Victoria with 7–1 in the second round.
 Afterwards, they eliminated both Ilisiakos and Dafni Athens with 3–1 at home, for the third and fourth round, respectively.
 At the fifth round they scattered PAO Kalogreza with a 7–0 win at home and were qualified to the sixth round, where they faced Atromitos and eliminated them with 1–0 home win.
 At the round of 32, they were drawn against Olympiacos Chalkida, this time away from home and were eliminated with a 2–0 defeat.